Gary Day (politician)

-Gary Day is an American politician representing the 187th Legislative District of Pennsylvania.
-His district includes communities of northern, northwestern, and west-central Lehigh County and northeastern Berks County.
+Gary Day is an American politician who represents the 187th Legislative District of Pennsylvania.
+His district includes communities of northwestern and west-central Lehigh County.

 Career

 Prior to being elected to the Pennsylvania General Assembly, Day was the director of marketing and human resources for Service Electric Cablevision.
-He served as executive assistant to Republican Allentown mayor William Heydt from 1994 to 2001.
+He served as an executive assistant to Republican Allentown mayor William Heydt from 1994 to 2001.
 He has also served as a member of the YMCA board of directors, founding member of the Lehigh Valley Sportsfest, executive director of the Allentown Advancement Team, and executive committee member of the Allentown Economic Development Corporation.

 Personal

 Day holds a bachelor's degree in economics with a minor in business from Penn State University.
 He and his wife have three children and are members of the Saint Joseph the Worker Church.
 They reside in Lehigh County.